mb-9/customer_support/README.md

 # customer_support

-fill in input in the input.txt
+Analytical tool to evaluate customer support data without using any external libraries

-run the app with index.php
+fill in input in the input.txt run the app with index.php